jrausch12/morevibrantink/README.md

 I have always loved the base Vibrant Ink included with RStudio 1.2 but I thought it could use a bit of _flair_.
 This theme is also friendly with the line highlight option found under `Tools > Global Options > Code > Display` called `Highlight selected line`, which I find particularly helpful in a dark theme when debugging code.

 <h1>Installation</h1>

-Before you begin, create the following directory if it does not already exist: `C:\ProgramData\RStudio` Make sure you're running RStudio 1.2 or later
+Before you begin, create the following directory if it does not already exist: `C:\ProgramData\RStudio` <br />

+Make sure you're running RStudio 1.2 or later
 Run this: